-Weather Service confirms tornado hit Tysons Corner Thursday night
+Weather Service confirms tornado hit Tysons Corner on Thursday night

 Tornadoes in March in the Washington region are not terribly common.
 On average, the region sees about one day with tornadoes every decade in March, according to Ian Livingston, a Capital Weather Gang contributor.

-Thursday’s came on the third day of a severe storm outbreak that swept from the Plains Tuesday, through the South Wednesday and to the East Coast on Thursday.
+Thursday’s came on the third day of a severe storm outbreak that swept from the Plains on Tuesday, through the South Wednesday and to the East Coast on Thursday.
 The Weather Service received hundreds of damage reports from the barrage of thunderstorms from Texas to New York.
 Nearly 60 tornadoes were reported over the three days, with the greatest concentration in Mississippi and Alabama on Wednesday.

-Ahead of the severe weather in the Mid-Atlantic Thursday, the National Weather Service had issued a severe thunderstorm watch early in the afternoon highlighting the potential for damaging straight-line winds and mentioning the possibility of a couple tornadoes.
+Ahead of the severe weather in the Mid-Atlantic on Thursday, the National Weather Service had issued a severe thunderstorm watch early in the afternoon highlighting the potential for damaging straight-line winds and mentioning the possibility of a couple tornadoes.
 The Weather Service had placed the Washington region in an “enhanced risk” zone for severe thunderstorms.

-In addition to Fairfax County, several tornadoes were also reported in western Pennsylvania and in central North Carolina Thursday, including one in the Raleigh-Durham area.
-Tornado warnings were issued near Richmond Thursday afternoon, but there was no confirmation a twister actually touched down.
+In addition to Fairfax County, several tornadoes were also reported in western Pennsylvania and in central North Carolina on Thursday, including one in the Raleigh-Durham area.
+Tornado warnings were issued near Richmond on Thursday afternoon, but there was no confirmation that a twister actually touched down.